How Long is Apex’s CDL Training Course?

 The 180-hour CDL training course consists of the following:

 - Week 1: Drivers will attend an orientation to learn the specifics of the program.
 Students will then start working on the CDL learners permit.
 We have all the necessary tools to submit an application.
 We will assist drivers in letting them know where they need to go and what they need to do.
 Most local schools require students to have their learners permit before training begins.
 Here at Apex, we understand that this is a necessary step in the process, so we provide the service at no charge.

 - Week 2: Students will learn about the pre-trip inspection of the truck.
 We will review hours of service, logbooks, and basic vehicle control.
 This hands-on process includes behind-the-wheel training and the fundamentals of safe truck and trailer operation.
 We also provide instruction for truck and trailer backing up.
 This includes straight-line backing and offset backing.

 - Week 3: Once initial testing and training are completed, drivers will start working on harder maneuvers.
 Parallel parking and alley docking are demonstrated.
 The coupling and uncoupling of the truck are also shown.
 By this point, we are sure our drivers can hit the road in confidence, knowing real-life applications of the trucking industry.

 - Week 4: Students will be able to put into place everything they learned by getting on the road.
 Under the supervision of our instructors, drivers will practice their skills in a variety of road conditions.
-Drivers will learn to operate a manual transmission while negotiating turns and handling various traffic patterns.
+Drivers will learn to operate an automatic transmission while negotiating turns and handling various traffic patterns.